Menu

 Common questions from travelers who've visited this place.

 Quality varies significantly between shops.
-Research and compare before committing.
-Many shops promote high-quality items but don't always deliver.
-Don't feel pressured to decide on the spot.
+Order early in your stay (first morning) to allow time for fitting and alterations before departure.
+Never order on the last day.
+Research and compare before committing - don't feel pressured to decide on the spot.

 Explore more